 Production at a Glance

-Hacienda La Caravedo comprises approximately 80 hectares of estate-owned vineyards that provide the grapes used to make our Piscos.
+Hacienda La Caravedo comprises approximately 80 hectares of estate-owned vineyards that provide the grapes used to make our piscos.
 It is also positioned on a dry riverbed, providing the best soil for growing grapes.
-We control the Pisco making process at every step–from vine to bottle–and ensure the highest quality
+We control the pisco making process at every step–from vine to bottle–and ensure the highest quality in each batch.

 Because of our location in the Southern Hemisphere, Peru’s seasonality is the opposite of that of North American.
 The harvest, including a special festival called Vendimia, occurs in March.
 The harvest is a time-honored ritual and all our grapes are gently picked by hand to preserve their quality.